 The table below compares the 2011 versions of Tullett Prebon and the FTSE 100 using my current metrics (which you can calculate yourself for any suitable company using these investment spreadsheets).
 Even though I didn’t use these metrics at the time, the company still comes out looking attractive relative to the market.

 Holding: Known headwinds prove to be stronger than I had expected

 The investment in Tullett Prebon did not exactly get off to a flying start.
-Within a few short months the share price had fallen by more than 25% and the Chief Operating Officer had resigned.
-However, more important than share price movements or musical chairs in the boardroom was the company’s unfolding results, which were consistently negative.
+Within a few short months, the share price had fallen by more than 25% and the Chief Operating Officer had resigned.
+However, more important than share price movements or musical chairs in the boardroom were the company’s unfolding results, which were consistently negative.

 For example, the 2012 results were neatly summed up by the Chairman: